S2S-WildlifeConnectivity/EcoScapes_Knowledge_Network/content/Ecological Connectivity & Ecosystem Resilience.md

 draft: false
 date: 14/01/2025
 ---
-## Ecological Connectivity & Ecosystem Resilience
+## Ecological Connectivity

-Ecological connectivity is the lifeline of biodiversity, and ecosystem resilience is its shield against disruption.
-Together, they ensure nature’s ability to adapt, recover, and thrive.

 ### Context

-> Landscapes facing fragmentation, biodiversity loss, climate stress.
-Especially in regions with expanding human development, shifting disturbance regimes, or species-at-risk concerns.
+> Landscapes facing fragmentation and biodiversity loss.
+Specifically those in regions with expanding human development and species-at-risk concerns.

-### Problem

-> Loss of connectivity between habitats disrupts species movement, gene flow, and ecosystem processes.
-This reduces resilience to disturbances like fire, drought, and invasive species, and undermines long-term biodiversity.

-### Forces
+### Requirement

-- Habitat fragmentation vs. development pressures
-- Species-specific movement needs vs. generalised planning
-- Short-term infrastructure goals vs. long-term ecological health
-- Cultural stewardship vs. regulatory constraints
+> Species require sufficient core habitat to forage, rest, and find mates.
+And these habitat cores must be connected to ensure robust populations can be sustained with strong genetic diversity.

 ### Solution

-> Design and maintain multi-scale ecological networks that support species movement, seasonal migration, and ecosystem processes.
+> Design, implement, and maintain ecological networks that support species movement, seasonal migration, and other ecosystem processes.
 Integrate natural corridors, stepping stones, and refugia with cultural stewardship and adaptive management.

-### Examples
+### Why It Works

-- Sea-to-Sky corridor amphibian crossings and riparian buffers
-- Indigenous-led fire stewardship enhancing post-disturbance regeneration
-- Connectivity overlays in regional land-use planning
-- Beaver-driven wetland restoration supporting drought resilience
+> In a connected landscape, species are able to meet their needs to survive, and are able to better adapt to human-caused disturbance.

 ### Related Patterns